Published by Lookforzebras

 - Md writer

-Here are a couple examples of promising results I came across with a quick search using these terms:
+Here are a couple of examples of promising results I came across with a quick search using these terms:

 The main downside with Upwork is that many freelancers work for very low pay, especially those outside of the US.
 You need to differentiate yourself by highlighting your medical training, credentials, clinical knowledge, and grasp of the English language.
 If you’re contacted by a potential client who doesn’t seem to value these qualifications (ie proposes a low compensation), just say no.

 After you’ve completed a few jobs on Upwork, you’re more likely to show up in client’s searches and be contacted directly by them for new or repeat work.
+This allows you to build up a selection of clients that you enjoy writing for which makes the writing experience very enjoyable and exciting.

 4. Use your network